treasure-data/td-android-sdk/README.md

 It outputs the value as a column name `record_uuid` by default.

 ### Adding Advertising Id to each event record automatically
 Advertising Id will be added to each event record automatically if you call `enableAutoAppendAdvertisingIdentifier`.
-You must install Google Play Service Ads (Gradle com.google.android.gms:play-services-ads) as an dependency for this feature to work.
-User must also not turn on Limit Ad Tracking feature in their device, otherwise Treasure Data will not attach advertising id to the record.
+You must install Google Play Service Ads (Gradle `com.google.android.gms:play-services-ads`) as a dependency for this feature to work.
+User must also not turn on Limit Ad Tracking feature in their device, otherwise, Treasure Data will not attach Advertising Id to the record.

 ```
 td.enableAutoAppendAdvertisingIdentifier();